 Graded copies are exceptionally expensive, and the card is worth its weight in gold.

 We’ve come up with a quick buyer’s guide in case you’re tempted to add a Venusaur or two to your personal collection.

 The best affordable card to make the list has to be Erika’s Venusaur.
 It’s still an early release, even if it’s not instantly recognisable for the majority of fans.
-The price has still gone up eight-fold at the current time of writing, as a PSA 10 copy sold for $515 back in 2019.
+The price has still gone up eight-fold at the current time of writing.
+A PSA 10 copy sold for $515 back in 2019.
 It’s now worth roughly $4,000.

 For once, we think that any of the three cards found above make for great investment pieces, depending on your overall budget and the grade selected.

-If we could only have one pristine copy, we’d opt for the 1999 set, although others might have a better ROI given the low price points.
+If we could only have one pristine copy, we’d opt for the 1999 set.
+Others might have a better ROI given the low price points.

 Venusaur isn’t as popular as Charizard, but that means that it’ll be easier to grab a copy or two at a reasonable price.

 It’s still one of the key original 150 Pokémon, the strongest grass-type of the first generation, and the final evolution for Ash’s beloved Bulbasaur.
 If you think that the average price of Pokémon cards is going to continue to rise over the next decade, it’s hard to think of a better card wrapped in green.